 Lisa Kimball, Chief Executive Officer

 Ms. Kimball received her undergraduate degree in Humanities from Upsala College.
 Having spent her career as a Woman in Technology, for twelve years prior to joining The Arc of Loudoun, Ms. Kimball served as Vice President, Identity Management Solutions at Telos Corporation.
-Ms. Kimball comes to The Arc with a wealth of knowledge and extensive background working in the non-profit industry, including serving as the Chairperson for the Commonwealth of Virginia’s Identity Management Standards Advisory Council (IMSAC), as a Board Member of Loudoun Volunteer Caregivers (LVC), and as First Vice-Chairman for the Loudoun County Chamber of Commerce.
+Ms. Kimball comes to The Arc with a wealth of knowledge and extensive background working in the non-profit industry, including serving as the Chairperson for the Commonwealth of Virginia’s Identity Management Standards Advisory Council (IMSAC), as a Board Member of Loudoun Volunteer Caregivers (LVC), as First Vice-Chairman and currently as Chairman for the Loudoun County Chamber of Commerce.
 Ms. Kimball is also an Advisory Board Member of the Loudoun County Medical Reserve Corps and formerly served as a Board Member and Business Advisory Council Member to Every Citizen Has Opportunities (ECHO).
 Through both her for-profit and non-profit experience, Ms. Kimball has extensive knowledge in strategic planning, directing non-profit Boards, writing grant proposals, and designing and achieving organizational development programs.
 Ms. Kimball joined The Arc of Loudoun in August 2018, but has volunteered with The Arc since she was child.
 She is honored to work for an organization that has grown into an amazing resource for people with special needs and their families.

 YaTonya Abdullah, Chief Operations Officer